Oshkosh is a city of beautiful trails. In and around Wisconsin’s Event City you can find trails that offer miles of recreation and fun.

 The Riverwalk, in downtown Oshkosh, is another pleasant place for a stroll.
 The paved, 3.5-mile walkway follows the Fox River and passes near great dining options.
 It's a great trail for a quick walk, rollerblading, wheelchairs or bicycles.

 Just a few miles west of Oshkosh is Terrell's Island.
 This hidden gem is a 1,200-acre wetland conservation project used to preserve and restore Lake Butte des Morts’ wetland and watershed habitat in Winnebago County.
-Terrell's Island features a nearly four-mile trail that loops out into Lake Butte des Morts on the breakwall.
+Terrell's Island features a 2.4 mile—each way—out and back into Lake Butte des Morts on the breakwall.

 Another trail worth exploring is the Mascoutin Valley State Trail.
 The 5.3-mile segment of the trail that runs through Winnebago County connects the communities of Ripon and Berlin.
 The surface of the trial is similar to the Wiouwash Trail.